Random coalescing geodesics in first-passage percolation: A shift invariant labeling of geodesics

 \subsection{A total ordering of geodesics}

 Recall that $\tree_v$ denotes the tree of one-sided geodesics emanating from the vertex $v\in\Z^2$.
 There is a natural total ordering among geodesics in $\tree_v$, where $g\le g'$ if we can reach $g'$ from $g$ in a counterclockwise motion without crossing $\Gamma_\star(v)$.
-Since $\Gamma_\star$ is coalescing, the total ordering on $\tree$ extends to a total ordering among all geodesics in $\{g\in\tree_v:v\in\Z^2\}$: Any two geodesics $g$ and $g'$ that intersect either coalesce or intersect in a finite connected set of edges.
+Since $\Gamma_\star$ is coalescing, the total ordering on $\tree_v$ extends to a total ordering among all geodesics in $\{g\in\tree_v:v\in\Z^2\}$: Any two geodesics $g$ and $g'$ that intersect either coalesce or intersect in a finite connected set of edges.
 Given $g\in\tree_u$ and $g'\in\tree_v$ let $S\subset\Z^2$ be finite and connected with the property that $\Gamma_\star(u)$ and $\Gamma_\star(v)$ agree outside $S$ and $g$ and $g'$ either agree or are disjoint outside $S$.
-Indeed, if some set $S$ has this property, then every set $S$ containing $S$ has this property too.
+Indeed, if some set $S$ has this property, then every set $S'$ containing $S$ has this property too.
 We say that $g\le g'$ if we can reach $g'$ from $g$ in a counterclockwise motion along the boundary of $S$ without crossing $\Gamma_\star$.
 This gives a well-defined total ordering with probability one.
-Note that if $g$ and $g'$ coalesce, then they are considered equal in the above ordering.
-With a slight abuse of notation we think of the ordering as cyclic, in which $\Gamma_\star$ is not only as the minimal element of the ordering, but also as the maximal element.
+Note that if $g$ and $g'$ coalesce, then they are considered equal in the above ordering, and we write $g<g'$ if $g\le g'$ but not $g'\le g$.
+It is natural to think of the ordering as cyclic, in which $\Gamma_\star$ is not only the minimal, but also the maximal element of the ordering.